kwilkos/cxf/distribution/src/main/release/samples/jms_pubsub/README.txt

 illustration purposes only.
 Other JMS implementations such as Apache Qpid could also be used in the same way.
-For details on how to use this demo on non-ActiveMQ implementations please check "Using other JMS implementaions" below.
+For details on how to use this demo on non-ActiveMQ implementations please check "Using other JMS implementations" below.